Ensure a planner is working hard for you, not just looking after their own interests -Choice magazine, January/February 2003

 Asset-based fees are also an incentive for planners to retain more of your money in an investment under their management (so they can get a cut of it) rather than advising you to pay off more debt (where they won’t get a cut).

 The financial planning profession has had its fair share of bad press over the years, a great deal of it completely justified.
 Too many people were ripped off and screwed over before the federal government changed the laws that cover what planners can and can’t do.
-As of July 1 2013, there was a ban on commissions for new recommendations of products to clients, and laws stating advice must be in the client’s best interests.
+Legislated in the dying days of the Labor government in 2013 was a ban on commissions for new recommendations of products to clients, and laws stating advice must be in the client’s best interests.
 There were a few catches.
 It did not mean an end to asset based fees, and commissions can still be charged on products that clients have held since before July 2013, as well as on all life insurance products held outside of superannuation (commissions make up between 30-43% of the premium for life insurance products).
-Unfortunately the Abbott government changed these laws – the best that consumers had ever seen in relation to financial advice.
-The changes have removed the ‘best interest duty’ and see commissions on some investment products return.
+Unfortunately, the Abbott government watered down these laws.
+They were the best that consumers had ever seen in relation to financial advice.
+The changes removed the ‘best interest duty’ (so planners don’t have to act in the best interest of the client) and commissions on some investment products returned.

 Meeting with a financial planner